DavidDBIM/Playza/playza-frontend/src/doc/content/playza-gaming/the-gaming-platform.md

 - 💻 **Web** — the primary Playza experience today: [playza.games](https://www.playza.games/)
 - 📱 **Mobile app** — *coming soon*
-- {/* TODO: add tablet / desktop client / embeddable widget details if any are on the roadmap */}

 ## Built for developers